 Figure 1, Changed capacitors

-Following reference is an excelent source of information about eddy current testing: An introduction to eddy current testing from the NDE/NDT resource center
+Following reference is an excellent source of information about eddy current testing: An introduction to eddy current testing

 Figure 2, Coil